hertie-data-science-lab/ds01-hub/README.md

 Use this repo to report:

-- **Bugs** — something is broken, erroring, or not working as expected
+- **Bugs** — something is broken, erroring, or not working as expected - major or minor,
-- **Access requests** — you need software installed, access to a group, or similar
+- **Access requests** — you need additional resources (GPU-time, number of MIGs etc), access to a group, or similar,
+- **Feedback & Suggestions** - ds01 infra is iteratively developing, if you have suggestions for how we could improve the server or offer new functionality, we want to hear from you,
-- **Questions** — you're stuck and need guidance on how to do something on the server
+- **Questions** — you're stuck and need guidance on how to do something on the server*

-## What this is NOT for

-This is **not** for general technical support or office hours.
-If you need hands-on help, troubleshooting a complex issue, or want to discuss something in depth, please email me directly:
+*This is **not** for general technical support or office hours.
+If you need hands-on help, troubleshooting a complex issue, or want to discuss something in depth, please email me directly: **h.baker@hertie-school.org**

-📧 **h.baker@hertie-school.org**

 ## How to file a good issue

 1. **Click "New Issue"** and choose the appropriate template
-2. **Fill in all required fields** — especially your Hertie email so I can follow up
+2. **Fill in all required fields** — especially your Hertie email so we  can follow up
-3. **Paste terminal output, don't screenshot** — use code blocks like this:
+3. **Paste terminal output** — use code blocks like this:

    ````
    ```